aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 > note --prefer-dist tries to install from packagist.org and falls back to git repository.
 Replace it with --prefer-source to try to install from the git repository then fallbask to packagist.org

-## Updating installed package version strategy
+## Updating installed package version constraint

 We saw earlier that we can use the `composer update` command to upgrade package to the latest version within their specified version roll forward constraint.